DavidL1023/BullyBot/README.md

 This bot basically bullies a target that you select, and each server has its own variables so nothing overlaps.
 It has a percent chance to pretty much roast the target when they type.
 Use the bot and find out all of the little details I put into it!

 *Should be running 24/7 since I'm using Heroku.
-To get started type in the help command that the bot has in its profile info.*
+To get started when the bot when it is in your server, send the help command that the bot has in its profile info.*

-*For authorization when using the bot, you must create '.env' file in parent directory and enter this line of code* --> DISCORDJS_BOT_TOKEN=(*insert bots token from Discord*)
+*For authorization when programming the bot, you must uncomment the dotenv requirement and you must create a '.env' file in parent directory and enter this line of code*
+--> DISCORDJS_BOT_TOKEN=(*insert bots token from Discord*)

-*Also, you can modify the Insult package by finding ./node_modules/insult/data/insults.js, add insults here.*
+*Also, you can modify the Insult package by finding .insult/data/insults.js, add insults here.*

 ## Video in Action